 The methods requirement for the MSPS program is met by completing PSYC 501 Research Methods in Psychological Science (spring semester, Year 1, 2-4 credit hours).
 This course is designed to introduce Master of Science in Psychological Science students to the breadth of research conducted in Psychological Science; to train them to become informed, critical, and thoughtful consumers of psychological science; and to enhance their ability to contribute to open and reproducible research methods.

-In this course students will: (a) explore topics concerning the best research practices used in the different areas of psychology; (b) receive instruction on methodological and measurement concepts, such as reliability, confounds, bias, and random assignment; (c) read and evaluate research reports; (d) learn basic programming/coding skills in R; and (e) produce thoughtful writing that evaluates research papers.

-In this course, students are required to produce a research proposal on a topic of their choice.
+Students will: (a) explore topics concerning the best research practices used in the different areas of psychology; (b) receive instruction on methodological and measurement concepts, such as reliability, confounds, bias, and random assignment; (c) read and evaluate research reports; (d) learn basic programming/coding skills in R; (e) produce thoughtful writing that evaluates research papers; and (f) produce a research proposal on a topic of their choice.